Maurice Cheeks: Playing career

 After college, Cheeks was selected as the 36th pick in the second round of the 1978 NBA draft by the Philadelphia 76ers.
-He played 15 years as a point guard in the NBA, including 11 with the Philadelphia 76ers, He earned four trips to the NBA All-Star Game, and he helped the 76ers to three trips to the NBA Finals in a four-year span in the early 1980s (1980, 1982, and 1983), including an NBA championship in 1983.
+He played 15 years as a point guard in the NBA, including 11 with the Philadelphia 76ers.
+As a 76er, he earned four trips to the NBA All-Star Game, and he helped the 76ers to three trips to the NBA Finals in a four-year span in the early 1980s (1980, 1982, and 1983), including an NBA championship in 1983.

 While starting at point guard for a Sixers team that at times included stars Julius Erving, Moses Malone, Andrew Toney, and Charles Barkley, Cheeks was well regarded for his team play and defensive skills.
 He was named to four straight NBA All-Defensive squads from 1983 to 1986, and earned a spot on the second team in 1987.
+When he retired in 1993, he was fifth in NBA history in total assists, and as of 2024, he is sixteenth on the combined ABA/NBA assist list.

 Philadelphia 76ers (1978–1989)

-Cheeks was selected with the 36th pick in the second round of the 1978 NBA draft by the Philadelphia 76ers.
 He had his best seasons with the 76ers.
-At the young age of 22 he gained a notable role on the 76ers, solidifying himself as the starting point guard and earning himself valuable minutes.
+At the young age of 22 he gained a notable role on the 76ers, solidifying himself as the starting point guard and earning himself valuable minutes, starting all 82 games and playing nearly 30 minutes per game.
 The 76ers were also in playoff contention for every year that he was on the team except for the 1987–88 season.

-By his fifth year in the league, he was selected to his first All-Star appearance and had averaged 12.5 points, 6.9 assists, and 2.3 steals for the 1982–83 season.
-The 76ers also had the best season in this era, having a 65–17 record which is the second-best season record in the 76ers franchise history.
+By his fifth year in the league, he was selected to his first All-Star appearance, starting the game, and had averaged 12.5 points, 6.9 assists, and 2.3 steals for the 1982–83 season.
+The 76ers also had the best season in this 76ers era, having a 65–17 record.
+This is the second-best season record in the 76ers franchise history, the 1966-1967 team being 68-13; and the second-best record league-wide in the 1980s behind only the 1986 Boston Celtics.

 They would go on to win the NBA championship that year, which was Cheeks' first and only championship.
 He would be an integral part of the 76ers for the rest of his time in Philadelphia, however the 76ers failed to repeat the level of success that they reached in the 1982–83 season.
 He would be selected to three more All-Star appearances from 1986 to 1988.
 In the 1986 playoffs he averaged a playoff career high 20.8 points throughout the whole postseason.

-In the 1986–87 season he would average a career high 15.6 points in what was considered the best season of his career.
+In the 1986–87 season he would average a career high 15.6 points.
 However the 76ers were no longer elite title contenders and lost in the first round in the 1987 playoffs.
-The following year they missed the playoffs in what was Cheeks' last all star appearance.
+The following year they missed the playoffs in what was Cheeks' last all-star appearance.
 Cheeks played one more season for the 76ers; they were back in the playoffs but got swept in the first round by the New York Knicks.